18F/2015-foia-hub/README.md

 ## FOIA Hub

-A consolidated FOIA (Freedom of Information Act) request hub, and resource center.

-* Receive and store a FOIA request, via a form or API.
-* Send received FOIA requests on to the specified FOIA office.
-* Send requestors a notice after the opening of a request, along with contact information for the FOIA office that is expected to handle the request.
-* Send requestors a notice after the closing of a request, with the nature of the response and the necessary contact information to follow up on or appeal.
+A starting place for FOIA in the US government.

+This project is currently working on getting people to the right place in the government to file their FOIA request.

 Some related repos:

 * [foia](https://github.com/18F/foia) - Discussion forum and miscellaneous resources and scrapers.
-* [foia-search](https://github.com/18F/foia-search) - Full text search API over FOIA requests and responses.
+* [foia-search](https://github.com/18F/foia-search) - Experimental full text search API over FOIA materials.

 ## How is this different from other stuff?